FrancoLiberali/cql/docs/contributing/developing.md

 ### Integration tests

 Integration tests have a database and the dependency injection system.
+Badaas-orm is tested on multiple databases.
+By default, the database used will be postgresql:

 ```sh
 make test_integration
 ```

+To run the tests on another database you can use: `make test_integration_postgresql`, `make test_integration_cockroachdb`, `make test_integration_mysql`, `make test_integration_sqlite`, `make test_integration_sqlserver`.
+All of them will be verified by our continuous integration system.

 ### Feature tests (end to end tests)